-Traditionally, one of the main steps in the Executive Search recruitment process has been in-person interviews.
-Companies would rarely make business-critical hires without meeting candidates, and would often fly top talent across the world to discuss the role and opportunity.
+Traditionally, one of the main steps in the Executive Search recruitment process are in-person interviews.
+Companies would rarely make business-critical hires without meeting candidates, and they’d often fly top talent across the world to discuss roles and opportunities.

 But then Covid struck and things changed.

-During the pandemic, companies like Twitter, Google, and Morgan Stanley announced employees could work from home indefinitely, and began hiring remotely too.
+During the pandemic, companies like Twitter, Google, and Morgan Stanley announced employees could work from home indefinitely.
+They began hiring remotely too.
 Ben Crudo, CEO of Diff Agency recently wrote in forbes.com;

 “We’ve been fortunate enough to grow our team by nearly 10% since Covid-19 hit, and the process of hiring remotely has been eye-opening.
 Everything from recruiting to interviewing to on-boarding looks and functions very differently at a distance.”

-While gut-feel is increasingly being eliminated from the final selection through processes like scorecarding and blind shortlists, companies still want surety that hires at this level will be 100% correct.
+Gut-feel is increasingly being removed from the final selection through processes like scorecarding and blind shortlists.
+But companies still want to be sure that hires at this level will definitely be the right ones.

 Most of the top Fortune 500 companies have used psychometric testing for years.
-They remove the subjectiveness of hiring based on what the candidate reveals and give hiring managers a more indepth view of the candidate’s capabilities.
+The aptitude tests remove the uncertainty of hiring based just on what the candidate reveals, and give hiring managers a deeper view of their capabilities.

 How does Psychometric Testing work?